DaveGamble/cJSON/README.md

 The maximum length of a floating point literal that cJSON supports is currently 63 characters.

+#### Deep Nesting Of Arrays And Objects

+cJSON doesn't support arrays and objects that are nested too deeply because this would result in a stack overflow.
+To prevent this cJSON limits the depth to `CJSON_NESTING_LIMIT` which is 1000 by default but can be changed at compile time.

 #### Thread Safety

 In general cJSON is **not thread safe**.